The Entrepreneur Ride Along – Introduction

 Along the way I will be scaling my online business, starting new online businesses, and talking to other entrepreneurs to learn exactly what they did to build their business.

 My name is Jake Lang.
-First, and foremost, I am an entrepreneur who has started more than five online businesses from scratch (and failed plenty of times along the way) scaling these businesses to the point where I replaced my day job income, quit my job in April 2021, and generated over $165,000 in revenue in 2021.
+First, and foremost, I am an entrepreneur who has started more than eight online businesses from scratch (and failed plenty of times along the way) scaling these businesses to the point where I replaced my day job income, quit my job in April 2021, and generated over $165,000 in revenue in 2021.

 In the fall of 2014, as a senior at the University of New Hampshire, I attempted my first ever online business, buydirectmailadvertising.com.
 An absolutely terrible idea to sell a batch of residential addresses to local small businesses so the business could conduct a direct mail marketing campaign.
 Turns out, absolutely no one wanted this product.
 I started this website without ever asking what my customer wanted, I never even researched my competition!